Main content | back to top

 |Design Production:||100 kbbl/d|

-The Olympus tension leg platform (TLP) that will raise production at the Mars field arrived at its final destination in the Gulf of Mexico in July 2013.
+The Olympus tension leg platform (TLP) started producing on February 4, 2014.It had been towed to its final destination in the Gulf of Mexico in July 2013.
 Shell had taken final investment decision on the Mars-B development, including Olympus, in September 2010.
 The TLP is the second at the Mars field and the sixth of its type for Shell in the Gulf of Mexico.